Dear

 Biochrome = A pigment produced in a chromatophore (Nicolaus, 2001).

-with that phenotype produce offspring of that same phenotype exclusively.
-In reference to a familial trait that has
+that phenotype produce offspring of that same phenotype exclusively.
+In reference to a familial trait that has been

-been reproduced through inbreeding / line breeding enough generations so that the offspring when bred together will produce
+reproduced through inbreeding / line breeding enough generations so that the offspring when bred together will produce offspring

 Carotene = A yellow skin pigment widely distributed in animals (Holmes, 1979).